 No such luck with Chasselas which loses its edge with too much sweetness or too little acid.
 It’s simply not assertive enough to survive oxidative processes or excessive skin contact.
 In the vineyard it becomes bitter when distressed from lack of water or essential nutrients.
 It’s not a wine of many layers and it doesn’t play well with others in a blend.
 It’s its own pale thing and can never aspire to Chenin’s versatility.
 In short, it’s a prima donna without bling.

-And unlike Chardonnay, another relatively neutral grape, Chasselas doesn’t take well to wood, unless it’s neutral (that word again), or, you really want to play with fire and break out the new oak like Yannick Passas does at Maison du Moulin.
+And unlike Chardonnay, another relatively neutral grape, Chasselas doesn’t take well to wood; unless it’s neutral (that word again), or, if you really want to play with fire, new oak like Yannick Passas at Maison du Moulin.
 The only regular debate is whether a secondary malolactic fermentation is desirable.
 Some argue, mostly in Vaud, that ML adds complexity and texture while others, mostly in Valais, prefer the freshness that a blocked ML allows.